charon25/TimeComplexityMaxInputSize/README.md

 This of course does not take into account any leading coefficients or more complicated expressions of the time complexity, but it gives a rough estimate.

-For instance, if an $\mathcal{O}(n\log n)$ algorithm is used with a maximum number of operations of 1,000,000, the input should not be grater than 88,000.
+For instance, if an $\mathcal{O}(n\log n)$ algorithm is used with a maximum number of operations of 1,000,000, the input should not be greater than 88,000.

 For every computation, the chosen base of the logarithm is $e$.